Inna Ma’al Usre Yusra

 Lessons to draw: Do not delay the opportunity to do good.
 You might miss the chance.
 Because Hawa (ra) only depended upon Allah (swt), He helped her in a miraculous way.
 With every difficulty there is ease, strengthen your faith in Allah (swt).

 Life as a Widow

-When the Prophet (sa) migrated to Madinah, Hawa (ra) attended his gatherings, learnt the religion and taught it to her son Thabith ibn Qais.
-She strove hard in religion and attained the status of being a Hadeeth Narrator.
+When the Prophet (sa) migrated to Madina, Hawa (ra) attended his gatherings, learnt the religion and taught it to her son Thabith ibn Qais.
+She strove hard in religion and attained the status of being a hadith narrator.
 This is how Allah (swt) honours those who are willing to remain steadfast in their trials, and give precedence to religion over anything in the world.

-May Allah (swt) also make us of those He honours.
-Ameen.
+May Allah (swt) also make us of them, ameen.

 Lessons to draw: When you have taken the step to draw closer to Allah (swt), He will test you.
 He will put you through trials to separate the wheat from the chaff.
 How truly dedicated and honest are you in your service and commitment to Islam?
 Be brave.
-Don’t let Shaytan weaken your resolution.
+Don’t let Shaitan weaken your resolve.

-(Adapted from the book: Seerat e Sahabiyat k Darakshan Pehlu by Mehmood Ahmad Ghazanfar and the lectures of Dr. Farhat Hashmi: Seerat e Sahabiyat)
+(Adapted from the book: Seerat e Sahabiyat k Darakshan Pehlu by and the lectures of Dr. Farhat Hashmi: Seerat e Sahabiyat)